 Bath Beach Park

-Bath Beach itself was once a fashionable retreat.
-The 1862 construction of the Brooklyn, Bath, and Coney Island Line connected the region with Manhattan, prompting its transformation from a sleepy farming community into a weekend outpost for New York City high society.
+In 1862 the Brooklyn, Bath, and Coney Island Line connected this region with Manhattan, prompting its transformation from a sleepy farming community into a weekend outpost for New York City high society.
 Throughout New York’s Gilded Age, the shoreline of Bath Beach boasted yacht clubs, villas, and the famous Captain’s Pier Restaurant at the base of 19th Avenue.
-Bath Beach also had the Bath House resort, opened by Doctors Barley, Rogers, Tillery, and Bard in the late 18th century near Gravesend Bay, and it was a popular destination for convalescents.
+Bath Beach also had the Bath House resort, opened by Doctors Barley, Rogers, Tillery, and Bard in the late 18th century near Gravesend Bay, a popular destination for convalescents.

-The latest renovation gave the park new modular play equipment with safety surfacing, a resurfaced play area, new chess tables, cast iron water fountains with wheelchair accessibility, and circular tree pits.
+Parks acquired the site in 1937, but most of the site’s features are the result of a large scale rehabilitation completed in 1984 with the assistance of the Bath Beach Community Improvement Association.
+Later improvements brought modular play equipment with safety surfacing, new chess tables, cast iron water fountains with wheelchair accessibility, and circular tree pits.
 An oceanic theme was designed into the reconstruction, with new crab animal-art spray shower and dolphin and seahorse spring toys.
-Bath Beach Playground includes community gardens on either side of the 17th Court entrance to the park, and cherry trees have been planted throughout the play area.
-For more than fifty years, this quiet playground has provided the neighborhood of Bath Beach with land for sports and recreation, and recent investment has ensured its continued attractiveness and safety.
+Bath Beach Playground includes community gardens on either side of the 17th Court entrance to the park.